 It can be hard to understand why someone would want to be with someone who no longer wants to be with them but reasons vary.

-- be financially or emotionally dependent
+- the spouse is financially or emotionally dependent

 - panic over such a momentous change in their life